 12. Watch a Movie Outside

 Mix up your usual routine of parking yourself on the couch in front of the TV, by bringing your movie watching outside.
-Set up a sheet, projector, and some chairs, bring out some snacks and drinks, and enjoy a fresh air flick.
+Set up a sheet, projector, and some chairs, bring out some snacks or appetizers and drinks, and enjoy a fresh air flick.

 13. Fireplace Weenie/Marshmallow Roast

 As we’ve often extolled here on Art of Manliness, there’s simply never a bad time for a weenie roast.
 Or for s’mores.
 So camp out in front of the fireplace, and roast yourselves dinner and dessert.